jeandecian/apple-passwords-extension-compatibility/README.md

 ## How to Contribute

 Your contributions are very welcome!
-Please check the contribution guide in CONTRIBUTING to learn how to add your observations.
+Please check the contribution guide in [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to add your observations.

 ## Compatibility List